-With employers and employees now finally understanding the full impact of the 2004 overtime changes, any sweeping changes to the FLSA regulations should be carefully constructed to prevent a new wave of litigation and additional confusion.
+With employers and employees now finally understanding the full impact of the 2004 overtime changes, I am concerned that the proposed changes could lead to a new wave of litigation and additional confusion.
 Planning for an increase in litigation can be particularly difficult for the nonprofit sector and small employers.
 In the end, a nonprofit hospital's decision to direct limited funds to defending against lawsuits means less money for patient care and treatment.